bruceravel/demeter/documentation/DPG/feff/index.rst

 files from :demeter:`feff`.
 This is why old :demeter:`artemis` project files are so very large.
-It is because they contain the :file:`phase.bin` file and possibly hundreds of :file:`feffNNNN.dat` files -- one for each scattering path computed in each :demeter:`feff` calculation performed.
+It is because they contain the :file:`phase.bin` file and possibly hundreds of :file:`feffNNNN.dat` files |nd| one for each scattering path computed in each :demeter:`feff` calculation performed.

 :demeter:`feff`, however, does not have to be run this way.
 Using the